- When Rain Clouds Gather – ★★★★★

-In this mystery thriller there is no Hercule Poirot or Miss Marple, and the setting is hot South Africa.
-This book may not be a perfect Agatha Christie novel, but it is still an enjoyable, adventurous book with a memorable heroine at the centre – Anne Beddingfield, a girl who would like to uncover the identity of an enigmatic man in a brown suit killed at a London’s metro station; see also this list of my favourite Agatha Christie novels.
+In this mystery thriller from Agatha Christie there is no Hercule Poirot or Miss Marple, and the setting is hot South Africa.
+The book may not be the perfect Agatha Christie novel, but it is still an enjoyable, adventurous book with a memorable heroine at the centre – Anne Beddingfield, a girl who would like to uncover the identity of one enigmatic man in a brown suit killed at London’s metro station; see also this list of my favourite Agatha Christie novels.

 - Malice [1996/2014] – ★★★1/2